sirko-io/engine/README.md

 It is a solution for supporting users during navigation.
 Learning how users navigate the engine precaches resources (pages, JS and CSS files) a user might need in a next transition.
 The precached resources get accumulated for offline use and get served when the user is offline.
 Precaching resources and offline work improve user's experience and engagement rate.

+Motivation and technical details are described in [that article](https://nesteryuk.info/2018/04/08/automate-precaching-resources.html).

 Currently, this solution is only recommended for pages which meet the following criteria:

 - **pages aren't too diverse**.
 For instance, if you have online store with lots of products, this solution won't work well.
 To make correct predictions for a such site, historical data of users' purchases, views and other stuff must be used.